 Our work so far has come in many shapes and forms – which includes (but is not limited to):

 Through the Better Lives Unit, every first year undergraduate student at LCF explores the foundational themes of sustainability, social responsibility and diversity, and applies them to the context of their subject specialism.

-UAL’s first ever MOOC (Massive Open Online Course) in Fashion & Sustainability, developed by CSF with the support of Kering, has created a network of global sustainability changemakers with c.60,000 learners from every country in the world since 2018.
+UAL’s first ever MOOC (Massive Open Online Course) in Fashion & Sustainability, developed by CSF with the support of Kering, has created a network of global sustainability changemakers with over 77,000 learners from every country in the world since 2018.
 CSF has since launched a further three online courses as part of the Fashion Values project, furthering our commitment to offering accessible and equitable lifelong learning.

 FashionSEEDS is a platform of co-created knowledge, tools and resources to support fashion educators to practice Fashion Design for Sustainability.
 This was designed and developed by a European network of fashion universities coordinated by CSF.